darkrenaissance/darkfi/bin/ircd/README.md

 connects to a seed node and runs `protocol_seed`, which requests a list of addresses from the seed node and disconnects straight after receiving them.

-    LOG_TARGETS=net cargo run -- -vv --accept 0.0.0.0:9999 --irc 127.0.0.1:6688
+	in config file:

+		## P2P accept address
+		inbound="127.0.0.1:11001"

-Note that the above command doesn't specify an external address since the seed node shouldn't be advertised in the list of connectable nodes.
+Note that the above config doesn't specify an external address since the seed node shouldn't be advertised in the list of connectable nodes.
 The seed node does not participate as a normal node in the p2p network.
 It simply allows new nodes to discover other nodes in the network during the bootstrapping phase.